splunk-soar-connectors/urlscan/README.md

 Type: **test**
 Read only: **True**

-This will attempt to connect by running an action which would require usage of the API key\.
-If there is no API key set, it will still run a query to make sure the <b>urlscan\.io</b> API can be queried\.
+This will attempt to connect by running an action which would require usage of the API key.
+If there is no API key set, it will still run a query to make sure the <b>urlscan.io</b> API can be queried.

 #### Action Parameters
 No parameters are required for this action